 Harajuku’s Takeshita-dori would not be the same without a full bevy of stores and cafes that accentuate the street fashion this street has become famous for.
 In between the lolita shops like Milk, Body Line, and Metamorphose as well as edgier shops such as Monki and Panama Boy, you will be able to find the adorable little cafes where the fashionable youth gather.
-Here you can indulge in the sweet desserts and delicacies that Takeshita-dori is known for almost as much for as their fashion.
+Here you can indulge in the other kind of sweetness that Takeshita-dori is known for.

 The most famous crepe shop in Harajuku is Marion Crepes.
 Marion Crepes started their crepe revolution in 1976 as one of the only food carts in Harajuku.
-When they moved to their current location a few years later, they quickly became just as much a part of the Harajuku culture as the lolita girls standing behind the counter making the orders.
+When they moved to their current location a few years later, they part of the Harajuku culture.

 Just like their history, Marion Crepe’s menu is unbelievably long.
 Whether you crave sweet or savory, you will walk away with something unique and delicious.
 You could get a simple strawberry jam and whipped cream crepe that will be wrapped in a tight little triangle.
 Or if you want to go all out, you can order a crepe with a full slice of cheesecake wrapped up with a scoop of ice cream and topped with whipped cream and sprinkles.
 But what makes Marion Crepes unique is their variety of savory crepes.
 You can grab yourself a pizza crepe with marinara sauce, a cream cheese crepe,or even get the crepe equivalent of a sandwich complete with lettuce, tomato, and a variety of fillings to fatten it up.

 If you ever crave something sweet whilst in Tokyo, check out Marion Crepes!